How Resources Affect Evolution Quick Check

 To fully grasp the impact of resources on evolution, we need to consider several key concepts:

 • Natural Selection: This is the cornerstone of evolutionary theory.
 Natural selection states that individuals within a population exhibit variation in their traits.
 Some of these traits are heritable, meaning they can be passed down from parents to offspring.
 If certain traits make an individual better suited to its environment – for example, more efficient at acquiring food, avoiding predators, or attracting mates – that individual is more likely to survive and reproduce.
-As a result, the advantageous traits become more common in the population over time.
+Because of that, the advantageous traits become more common in the population over time.
 Resources play a direct role in this process by determining which traits are beneficial in a given environment.

 The history of life on Earth is replete with examples of how resource availability has shaped the evolution of organisms.
 The Cambrian explosion, a period of rapid diversification of animal life that occurred about 540 million years ago, is thought to have been partly driven by an increase in oxygen levels in the oceans.
 This increase in oxygen, a crucial resource for animal respiration, allowed for the evolution of larger and more complex body plans.
-Similarly, the evolution of flowering plants (angiosperms) in the Cretaceous period was associated with the availability of new resources, such as pollinators and seed dispersers.
+Plus, similarly, the evolution of flowering plants (angiosperms) in the Cretaceous period was associated with the availability of new resources, such as pollinators and seed dispersers.
 The coevolutionary relationships between flowering plants and their animal partners have led to the incredible diversity of flower shapes, colors, and scents we see today.

 Trends and Latest Developments